samsung-cnct/kraken-tools/README.md

 * You are currently on the your local k2 github fork directory

-Steps:
+### Steps
 * Generate latest configuration file, as suggested by the K2 repo.
-* Create a docker container that access your cluster k2 configs (generated earlier)
+* Create a docker container that access your cluster k2 workspace and cluster configs (generated earlier)

 ```
 hack/dockerdev -c <PATH_TO_CONFIGS>/<YOUR_CONFIG>.yaml